ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-compliance-boundaries.md

     -  `Site_Path`: Specifies the SharePoint sites that the role groups defined in the  `Users` parameter can search.
 The  *SharePointURL*  specifies the sites in the agency that members of the role group can search; for example,  `"Site_Path -like 'https://contoso.sharepoint.com/sites/FourthCoffee*'"` Notice the `Site` and `Site_Path` filters are connected by an **-or** operator.

      > [!NOTE]
      > The syntax for the `Filters` parameter includes a *filters list*.
 A filters list is a filter that includes a mailbox filter and a site filter separated by a comma.
-For example, `-Filters "Mailbox_<ComplianceAttribute>  -eq '<AttributeVale> '", "Site_ComplianceAttribute  -eq '<AttributeValue>' -or Site_Path -like '<SharePointURL>*'"`.
-When this filter is processed during the running of a content search, the filters list will be to divided into two search permissions filters: one mailbox filter and one site filter.
-An alternative to using the filters list shown in this example would be to create two separate search permissions filters for each agency: one search permissions filter for the mailbox attribute and one filter for the site attributes.
+In the previous example, notice that a comma separates **Mailbox_ComplianceAttribute** and **Site_ComplianceAttribute**: `-Filters "Mailbox_<ComplianceAttribute>  -eq '<AttributeVale> '", "Site_ComplianceAttribute  -eq '<AttributeValue>' -or Site_Path -like '<SharePointURL>*'"`.
+When this filter is processed during the running of a content search, two search permissions filters are created from the filters list: one mailbox filter and one site filter.
+An alternative to using a filters list would be to create two separate search permissions filters for each agency: one search permissions filter for the mailbox attribute and one filter for the site attributes.
 In either case, the results will be the same.
 Using a filters list or creating separate search permissions filters is a matter of preference.

 -  `Action`: Specifies the type of Compliance Search action that the filter is applied to.
 For example,  `-Action Search` would only apply the filter when members of the role group defined in the `Users` parameter run a content search.
 In this case, the filter wouldn't be applied when exporting search results.
 For compliance boundaries, use  `-Action All` so the filter applies to all search actions.